-The temperature class of the marking depends on the meter type, refer to the label on the meter.
+The temperature class T^ depends on the meter type and the specified fluid temperature range "TT", refer to the label on the meter.

 Where no versions for the place holders are specified, these parameters are not relevant for the Ex certification.
 Where versions are specified (e. g. for "cc connection type": SM, TM etc.), versions not listed here are not available with Ex certification.